lawrence-iviani/rhasspy-lisa-odas-hermes/lisa-odas/demo/lisa-ODAS-receiver/README.md

 ## Installing ODAS

-Clone the Lisa-ODAS project:
+~~Clone the Lisa-ODAS project:~~

+** NOT ANYMORE REQUIRED **
+this is the previous fork
 ```batch
 git clone https://github.com/lawrence-iviani/lisa-odas.git
 ```

-Create a folder to build the project and build it:
+Localize the folder lisa-odas and create a folder to build the project and build it:

 ```batch
 cd lisa-odas